 The evaluation result (nDCG@10) will be displayed on the top of this website.
-The top 10 teams in terms of nDCG@10 will be invited to the online evaluation.
 Details of evaluation results will be sent after the submission deadline.

 Evaluation with real users

 Submitted results are evaluated by multileaving1.
-At most 10 systems are selected by the results of the offline test, and evaluated in the online test.
 Submitted results are combined into a single SERP by the multileaving, presented to real users during the online test period, and evaluated on the basis of clicks observed.
-Results submitted in the offline test period are used in as-is in the online test.
+Results submitted in the offline test period are used in as-is in the online test if they are not significantly worse than the current ranking results.
 Note that some questions can be excluded in the online test if they are deleted for some reasons before or during the online test.

 1 Schuth et al. "Multileaved Comparisons for Fast Online Evaluation."
 CIKM 2014.